Basic Books, 2019

 “As Erika Lee brilliantly shows, xenophobia has forever been an integral part of American racism.
 Forcing us to confront this history as we confront its present, America for Americans is essential reading for anyone who wants to build a more inclusive society.”

-—Ibram X. Kendi, author of How to Be an Antiracist and Stamped from the Beginning
+—Ibram X. Kendi, New York Times bestselling author of How to Be an Antiracist and Stamped from the Beginning